How many of you know how to draw a sales funnel diagram and keep track of it?

 After the order page, the website takes people to a thank you page.
 The same sequence is used for all three of those different sales pages.
 These are all the steps we usually take to draw the current sales funnel diagrams for our clients.

 - A funnel visual helps you remember the exact steps you’ve already set up.

-- Helps you easily control your sales funnel and see what stage it is at.
+- It helps you easily control your sales funnel and see what stage it is at.

-- Helps you see how you can improve your marketing funnel.
+- It helps you see how you can improve your marketing funnel.

 It’s a funnel mapping tool that allows you to map your strategies and sales pipeline charts in just a few minutes.
-You can use ready created templates to make your work easier or map out your sales funnel image by yourself.
+You can use ready-created lead magnet PowerPoint templates to make your work easier or map out your sales funnel image yourself.

 Like in this example.

-As you can see above, the conversion rate on a tripwire is usually 1-3% which means that many people are likely to buy your offer.
+As you can see in the above example, the conversion rate on a tripwire is usually 1-3%, which means that many people are likely to buy your offer.

 If you have an order bump in your funnel, about 33% of your clients could buy it.
 Usually, my clients get between 20% and 60%, where the latter is considered an amazing result.

 Upsell 1 can get about 20-40% of your clients to buy whatever you’re trying to sell them.
 You should aim at 20% because that’s the number you will most likely be able to reach.
 If you add a downsell and/or the second upsell, you can expect up to 20-25% of the people to buy it.

-By having those numbers, you are able to estimate how much income your funnel can actually generate.
-Just multiply the number by the price of your offer and you will see how much you will earn per month.
+By having those sales data, you are able to estimate how much income your funnel can actually generate.
+Just multiply the number by the price of your offer, and you will see how much you will earn per month.